JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 My ideas:

-* Community Strategy for OpenCon
+* Community Strategy for OpenCon?
-* OAB something?
+* OAB something, discussions with Authors about datasets and articles?
+* Do one an Open Leadership Workshop?
+* Open Slide deck and new deck for the community?

 # Day 1 - Takeaways

 * OpenCon: First name on badges should be big
-* Watch this: Fransis erving "burning the digital paper"
+* Watch this: Francis Erving "burning the digital paper"
 * Learn about https://www.redhat.com/en business model

 # Day 2 - Morning - Part 1